neilgebhard/neilgebhard.com/posts/memoization.md

 1. Its parent re-renders
 2. Its state changes
 3. Its props changes
-4. Its a descendant of a Provider and its value prop changes
+4. It's a descendant of a Provider and its value prop of the Provider changes

 Great.
-Now, there may be times when we want to prevent re-renders or, at least, handle them better.
+Now we know what makes a component re-render.
+But, there may be times when we want to prevent re-renders or, at least, handle them better.
 What are the ways we can go about doing that?
-There are three main mechanisms to take into consideration: `React.memo`, `useMemo`, and `useCallback`.
+There are three main React mechanisms to take into consideration: `React.memo`, `useMemo`, and `useCallback`.

 An important concept in understanding rendering performance in React is memoization. **Memoization** is a technique for handling expensive calculations executed in function calls.
 The way memoization works is the result of the function gets “cached” or stored.
-Then, if the function is called with the same inputs, the cached result is returned.
-This avoids the expensive calculations when the function's output remains the same.
+Then, if the function is called again with the same inputs, the cached result is returned.
+This avoids having the function to re-execute an expensive calculation when the function's output is already known.

 One way to use memoization in React is through `React.memo`.
 This is a higher order component, a function that takes a component as an argument and returns a component.
 In short, it wraps the component in logic.
 What it does is it prevents the component from rendering if its props remain the same.
 It’s important to note that it still re-renders if its state or context changes.
 Its sole purpose is performance optimization.

 ![Example of useMemo](/images/memo-example-1.png)

 `React.memo` is worthwhile to use if the extra work of comparing the old and new props is cheaper than re-rendering the component.
-It most cases, it’s not needed.
+In most cases, it’s not needed.
 Remember that performance optimizations always have a tradeoff, otherwise it would be the default.
 Use this tool if a component is noticeably having poor performance.
 Otherwise, it is recommended to omit it.

 If a component is passed a function as props, it will always re-render despite wrapping it in `React.memo`.
 The reason is that the function is re-declared every render.
 Therefore, the props always change because the old and new functions are being compared.
 Remember that JavaScript compares functions by reference.
 In other words, it’s a shallow comparison.